-POLICY 6.2.7.
+POLICY 6.2.8.
 Ensure that an equitable recovery and reconstruction plan is adopted that is comprehensive and consistent with already established City goals, policies, and programs.

 The recovery and reconstruction plan will need to prepare the City to meet immediate changing needs after a disaster.
 Special services and facilities will be needed on a short-term basis, including temporary housing, commercial facilities, and health and human services.
 During the recovery period, it may be necessary to temporarily locate these facilities in areas not normally available for development, or at higher densities than is normally allowed.
-Extensive damage may warrant reconsideration of large-scale issues such as housing locations, transit, and public infrastructure such as streets.
-A detailed recovery and reconstitution plan will grapple with processes for planning at scales that are exceed existing policies and controls.
+Extensive damage may warrant reconsideration of large-scale issues such as housing locations, transit, and public infrastructure such as streets and freeways.
+A detailed recovery and reconstruction plan may require planning at scales that exceed existing policies and controls.

 The recovery and reconstruction plan should build upon established General Plan goals, objectives, and policies, and ensure consistency with City programs, policies, and regulations.
-The plan should include clear policies and programs addressing the following issues, including the following at a minimum:
+The plan should include clear policies and programs addressing the following at a minimum:

-- Coordination with federal and state agencies - Coordination with other regional cities and counties - Protecting vulnerable communities - Plans for interim housing (considered to be a part of long-term planning, because many of the housing solutions may become permanent) - Planning for financing and incentivizing housing repairs and construction of potentially large numbers of replacement housing units, including consideration for affordability needs - Land use decisions and recommended changes in response to local opportunities - Establishment of public reconstruction priorities
+- Coordination with federal and state agencies - Coordination with other regional cities and counties - Protection of Environmental Justice and vulnerable communities - Plans for interim housing (considered to be a part of long-term planning, because many of the housing solutions may become permanent) - Planning for financing and incentivizing housing repairs and construction of potentially large numbers of replacement housing units, including consideration for affordability needs - Land use decisions and recommended changes in response to local opportunities - Establishment of public reconstruction priorities